| Beth Manos Brickey | June 8, 2018 |

 What is Glyphosate?

-Glyphosate is the number one herbicide and antibiotic used in the US; its use has skyrocketed over the last decade with the introduction of GMO crops.
-Glyphosate works as a broad spectrum systemic herbicide that kills weeds and is used as a desiccant.
+Glyphosate is the number one herbicide used in the US; its use has skyrocketed over the last decade with the introduction of GMO crops.
+Glyphosate works as a broad-spectrum systemic herbicide that kills weeds and is used as a desiccant.
 Glyphosate is used heavily in GMO Agriculture and in conventional growing (it’s sprayed on grains at harvest to desiccate them and make them easier to harvest and process i.e. oatmeal, grass grains, wheat).
 It is also used in home gardens and commercial parks, schools, etc. but is banned in organic agriculture.

 A typical GMO crop gets many treatments of glyphosate over time (every few weeks through the summer).
 It needs to be continually applied to be effective.
 A growing number of countries are banning its use, as well as the promulgation of GMO crops.
 In 2015, 89% of corn, 94% of soybeans and 89% of cotton produced in the US were genetically modified to be herbicide-tolerant.1